charlottebrf/mytm/README.md

 An interactive mind map!
 We are using Node.js, Express, Javascript, JQuery, Pug and HTML5 Canvas to make a board that you can add ideas to, then link your ideas to other ideas.
 Possibly with a snazzy interface.

+We're testing with Mocha and Zombie and potentially Chai.

 ## How do I get in on this?

 Not deployed to web yet- watch this space!
+We may also potentially deploy via Electron.

 ## User Stories